This is a provisional version of the competition rules. If you have any feedback, please contact .

 This hidden data will be made available electronically in the competition area during the scheduled time for analysis after each competition.
 Contestants and team leaders may use the contestant’s workstations to verify that the grades are assessed correctly.

 A Team Leader may file an appeal by completing an Appeal Form and submitting it to the Scientific Committee at least 30 minutes prior to the final GA meeting of that competition day.
 The GA will be informed of where Appeal Forms can be collected, and where they can submit them to the Scientific Committee.
 Every appeal will be reviewed by the Scientific Committee and the team leader will be notified of the committee’s decision.
 All appeals and their disposition will be summarized at the final GA meeting of that competition day.
 In the event that every submission of a task should be re-graded and re-scored as a consequence of an accepted appeal, note that re-scoring may result in a higher or lower score for any contestant.
-Should anyone’s score change after grading results have been published, new results will be published again.
+Should anyone’s score change after grading results have been published, the new results will be published again.
 Score changes resulting from this are not appealable.